 - This ranking occurs because this Old World primate species remain especially vulnerable to the actions of mankind.
-Their species appears to be especially ill-equipped for adapting to changing conditions within their environment.
+The species appears to be especially ill-equipped for adapting to changing conditions within its environment.

-- Yet the threats to their continued existence have not ended.
+- Yet the threats to its continued existence have not ended.
 While deforestation in the region has slowed, it has not ceased altogether.
-Indeed, they also face the threat of hunters, who seek them as a source of bushmeat.
+Indeed, individuals also face the threat of hunters, who seek them as a source of bushmeat.

 Roloway Monkey Physical Description

 In fact, the distinguished looking Roloway Monkey actually possesses a comparatively small body for a primate.
 Furthermore, the species displays a slight degree of sexual dimorphism.

 Both genders attain body lengths of as much as 21.6 in (55 cm), yet females tend to be slimmer.
 Males attain weights of as much as 15.4 lb (7 kg), while the slimmer females rarely weigh more than 8.8 lb (4 kg).
 In addition, the extra long tail often reaches lengths of as much as 29.5 in (75 cm).

 The majority of the body displays a black color, while the chest and throat possess white fur resembling the beard.
 A white stripe and a reddish or orange patch are also present on the back.
 Yet the distinctive and often large white beard remains its best-known feature.

 - Class: Mammalia

 The species primarily inhabits regions of undisturbed and mature forests.
 This primate developed as a primarily arboreal species and spends the majority of its life in the forest canopy.